-'Sexting', also referred to as 'youth produced sexual imagery', is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
+Sending nude or semi-nude images is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
 It is accepted that young people experiment and challenge boundaries and therefore the risks associated with 'online' activity can never be completely eliminated.

 - 18.1 Staff, pupils and parents are supported via training to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
 This includes imagery of pupils themselves if they are under the age of 18. - 18.2 Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in the publication 'Sexting in Schools and Colleges' produced by the UK Council for Child Internet Safety. - 18.3 If the incident meets the threshold it may be necessary to refer to the police in a timely manner; contact will be through a safer schools officer, a PCSO (Police Community Support Officer), local neighbourhood police or by dialling 101.
-Such a report will result in an Outcome 21 record being generated by the police.
-We will always endeavour to speak to the parents/carers of the pupils involved prior to any report being made to the police.
+We will also use the guidelines for responding to incidents, as set out in the publication Sharing nudes and semi-nudes: advice for education settings working with children and young people produced by the UK Council for Internet Safety. - 18.3 If the incident meets the threshold it may be necessary to refer to the police in a timely manner.